Cassiopee-Bureau-Mobile/linux-live/README.md

     sudo unzip /a/master.zip -d /a

 - Before you start building your Kit, edit the file ./config.
-Most importantly change the LIVEKITNAME variable and the size of your wanted home dir.
+Most importantly change the LIVEKITNAME variable and the size of your wanted home dir (edit HOME_SIZE in config).

 - If you want to enable persistente changes in your Live linux system (like adding new, software, or editing other files than thoses in your home directory), you need to set the PERSISTENT variable to 1.